 Prepaid Debit Card vs. Regular Debit Card?

 A prepaid debit card is different from a regular debit card because it is not linked to a checking or savings account, and doesn’t require a bank account at all.
 Basically, you load money onto the card via cash, check, or another bank account, and then the card functions like a normal debit card.
-All of the big providers-Visa, MasterCard, American Express- offer at least one prepaid option, and many even allow you to get direct deposits onto your prepaid card.
+All of the big providers-Visa, MasterCard, and American Express- offer at least one prepaid option, and many even allow you to get direct deposits onto your prepaid card.

 Prepaid credit cards offer more freedom than cash because you can make online bill payments or online shopping purchases and they are safer than carrying around a wad of cash all the time.